 How To Sign A Title When Buying A Car

 Signing a car title for buyers is not the same as for sellers.
 Typically, the buyer has to apply for a title re-registration in their state DMV after the seller releases the ownership.
 The timeframe for this procedure varies between 30 and 45 days, depending on the state where a customer lives.

 However, there are few points not to be omitted.
 A #1 ‘must’ before buying a car: check whether it has liens.
 If that’s your (unlucky) case, don’t get upset.
 You’ll have to collect a letter from a lienholder or a party in interest with their approval to release the lien.
 In the worst scenario, you will be obliged to satisfy the lien/debt.
 Only then will the seller be able to sign a title.
-Good news: you can check if a car has liens against it with our partner ClearVIN.
-They are the most credible source when it comes to the vehicle’s history.
+Good news: you can check if a car has liens against it with the ClearVIN VIN Check Report service.
+It’s the most credible source when it comes to the vehicle’s history.

 Another buyer’s responsibility is to finalize the process of transferring ownership.
 Since the procedure may differ from state to state, we suggest contacting your local DMV or BMV (Bureau of Motor Vehicles).
 They can provide you with the most relevant information about the issuance of the new title.

 Signing A Vehicle Title: FAQ

 Q: Can I sign a title over to someone?

 A: A DMV should be aware of the transfer of ownership, so you’d better contact them.
 In most cases, you can’t transfer a title without their consent.
 The transfer can happen if you want to gift a vehicle or if the title was issued in the name of a deceased person.
 Sometimes, you can transfer a title to your insurer.
 After your insurance company deems your vehicle a total loss, you transfer the title to them as they have technically bought your car from you.

 Q: Does the buyer have to sign the title?